-Rawhide products are very popular and pet stores stock many variations.
+Rawhide products are popular and pet stores stock many variations.

-You want to provide your dog with a quality product.
-Safety is a priority as is your pet’s satisfaction.
+Obviously you want to get your dog a quality product.
+Safety is also a priority as is the pet’s satisfaction.

 While they can achieve chewing and dental health objectives…

-There’s also evidence that gastrointestinal problems could develop.
-That said, it’s unlikely your dog will have problems with a reputable bone or similar product.
+It’s fairly unlikely that your dog will have problems with a reputable bone or similar product.
 We’re simply pointing out rawhide’s downsides.